Our philosophy and principles guide our counsel no matter the client's stage of life.

 We have to have the fortitude to implement and stay with the plan.
 A major part of our role is proactively working with our clients to help them follow through with their decisions in a timely basis.

-The major determinate of investment results is the allocation across cash, bonds and stocks.
+We believe that the major determinate of investment results is the allocation across cash, bonds and stocks.
 It is not the only determinate – just the major one.

-*Source: Standard & Poor's.
 The S&P 500 is an unmanaged index of 500 widely held stocks that is generally considered representative of the U.S. stock market.
 Inclusion of this index is for illustrative purposes only.
 One cannot invest in an index, and index performance does not include transaction costs and other fees, which affect actual investment performance.
 Individual investor's results will vary.
 Past performance does not guarantee future results.
 Diversification and asset allocation do not ensure a profit or protect against a loss.
-Dollar-cost averaging cannot guarantee a profit or protect against a loss, and you should consider your financial ability to continue purchases through periods of low price levels.

 Even our retired clients need to accumulate wealth to maintain their purchasing power throughout retirement.